-Alternatively, for three phase units, a remote display M1R option is available.
-These units can be installed within the power distribution panel with the remote display mounted on the front of the panel.
+Alternatively, for three phase units, a remote display (M2R or M4R) option is available.
+M2R and M4R units can be installed within the power distribution panel with the remote display mounted on the front of the panel (for drilling template, see page 23).